ellotheth/pipethis/README.md

 echo woooooo look how verified everything is!
 ```

+If you drop `--inspect` on the command line, `pipethis` with throw the script
+into your favorite editor before it does anything else, and you can check the
+author (and the rest of the content) yourself.

+If you're happy with the script contents, `pipethis` checks
-`pipethis` checks [Keybase](https://keybase.io) for any users that match
+[Keybase](https://keybase.io) for any users that match `PIPETHIS_AUTHOR`.
+(It
-`PIPETHIS_AUTHOR`.
-(It uses the same search you find in the search box on their
+uses the same search you find in the search box on their website, so you could
-website, so you could use a username, a Twitter handle, or even a key
+use a username, a Twitter handle, or even a key fingerprint.)
+It'll spit all
-fingerprint.)
-It'll spit all the matches back at you in a list, along with all
+the matches back at you in a list, along with all their Keybase proofs.
+Once
-their Keybase proofs.
-Once you choose one, `pipethis` grabs the public key for
+you choose one, `pipethis` grabs the public key for that user.
+If you don't see
-that user.
-If you don't see the person you're looking for, you can bail.
-No
-harm, no foul.
+the person you're looking for, you can bail.
+No harm, no foul.

 ```
 I found 2 results: